Smoothed Variable Sample-size Accelerated Proximal Methods for Nonsmooth Stochastic Convex Programs: Introduction

-(a) {\em Stochastic approximation.} In nonsmooth convex stochastic optimization problems, \cite{nemirovski_robust_2009} derived an optimal rate of $\mathcal{O}(1/\sqrt{k})$ via an optimal constant steplength (also see \cite{shamir2013stochastic}) while in strongly convex regimes, they derived a rate of $\mathcal{O}(1/k)$.
-Structured nonsmooth problems (or {composite problems}) have been examined extensively (cf.~\cite{lan2012optimal},\cite{ghadimi2013optimal}) and rates of $\mathcal{O}(1/k^2 + 1/\sqrt{k})$ and $\mathcal{O}(1/k + 1/\sqrt{k})$ were developed for~\cite{dang2015stochastic} by utilizing a mirror-descent framework for strongly convex and convex problems, respectively. {In related work,~\cite{devolder14} derive oracle complexities with a deterministic oracle of fixed inexactness, which was extended to a stochastic oracle by \cite{dvurechensky2016stochastic}.
-Randomized smoothing techniques have also been employed by ~\cite{yousefian2012stochastic} together with recursive steplengths (see~\cite{newton18recent} for a review) (b) {\em Variance reduction.} In strongly convex regimes (without acceleration), a linear rate of convergence in expected error was first shown for variance-reduced gradient methods by ~\cite{shanbhag15budget} and revisited by \cite{jofre2017variance}, while similar rates were provided for extragradient methods by~\cite{jalilzadeh16egvssa}; the accelerated counterpart ({\bf VS-APM}) improves the complexity to $\mathcal{O}(\sqrt{L/\mu}\log(1/\epsilon))$.
-In smooth regimes, an accelerated scheme was first presented by ~\cite{ghadimi2016accelerated} where every {iteration} requires two prox evals., admitting the optimal rate and oracle complexity of $\mathcal{O}(1/k^2)$ and $\mathcal{O}(1/\epsilon^2)$, respectively.~\cite{jofre2017variance} extended this scheme to allow for state-dependent noise.
-An extragradient-based variable sample-size framework was suggested by~\cite{jalilzadeh16egvssa} with a rate of $\mathcal{O}(1/k)$. (c) {\em Smoothing techniques for nonsmooth problems.} For a subclass of deterministic nonsmooth problems, \cite{nesterov2005smooth} proved that an $\epsilon$-solution is computable in $\mathcal{O}(1/\epsilon)$ gradient steps by applying an accelerated method to a smoothed problem (primal smoothing with fixed smoothing parameter).
-Subsequently, \cite{nesterov2005excessive} considered primal-dual smoothing (extended to composite problems by \cite{tran2018smooth}) with a diminishing smoothing parameter, leading to rates of $\mathcal O(1/k^2)$ and $\mathcal O(1/k)$ for strongly convex and convex problems, respectively (also see \cite{boct2013double}, \cite{devolder2012double}).
-Adaptive smoothing, considered by \cite{tran2017adaptive}, was shown to have an iteration complexity of $\mathcal O(1/\epsilon)$ while \cite{ouyang2012stochastic} showed that smoothing-based minimization of $\mathbb E[f(x,\omega)]+\mathbb E[g(x,\omega)]$ leads to rates $\mathcal O(1/k)$ and $\mathcal O(1/\sqrt k)$ when $g$ is nonsmooth while $f$ is either strongly or merely convex (extended by \cite{zhong2014accelerated})\footnote{We would like to thank P. Dvurechensky for alerting us to ~\cite{tran2018smooth} and ~\cite{van2017smoothing}. }.
+({\bf a}) {\em Stochastic {gradient schemes}.} In nonsmooth convex stochastic optimization problems, \cite{nemirovski_robust_2009} derived an optimal rate of $\mathcal{O}(1/\sqrt{K})$ \usv{in terms of expected sub-optimality} via an optimal constant steplength (also see \cite{shamir2013stochastic}) whereas in strongly convex regimes, they derived a rate of $\mathcal{O}(1/K)$ \usv{in a mean-squared sense}.
+Structured nonsmooth problems (or {composite problems}) \jb{as defined by \eqref{main problem}}) have been examined extensively (cf.~\cite{lan2012optimal},\cite{ghadimi2012optimal}) and rates of $\mathcal{O}(\jb{L}/K^2 + 1/\sqrt{K})$ and $\mathcal{O}(\jb{L}/K + 1/\sqrt{K})$ were developed by~\cite{dang2015stochastic} {via} a mirror-descent framework for strongly convex and convex problems \jb{with $L$-smooth objectives}, respectively. {In related work,~\cite{devolder14} derive oracle complexities with a deterministic oracle of fixed inexactness, which was extended to a stochastic oracle by \cite{dvurechensky2016stochastic}.
+Randomized smoothing techniques have also been employed by~\cite{yousefian2012stochastic} together with recursive steplengths (see~\cite{newton18recent} for a review) ({\bf b}) {\em Variance reduction.} In strongly convex regimes (without acceleration), a linear rate of convergence in expected error was first shown for variance-reduced gradient methods by ~\cite{shanbhag15budget} and revisited by \cite{jofre2017variance}, whereas similar rates were provided for extragradient methods by~\cite{jalilzadeh16egvssa}; the accelerated counterpart ({\bf VS-APM}) mutes the {dependence on $\kappa$, improving the bound} to $\mathcal{O}(\sqrt{L/\mu}\log(1/\epsilon))$.
+In smooth regimes, an accelerated scheme was first presented by ~\cite{ghadimi2016accelerated} where every {iteration} requires two prox evaluations, admitting the optimal \jb{iteration complexity} and oracle complexity of $\mathcal{O}(1/\jb{\sqrt{\epsilon}})$ and $\mathcal{O}(1/\epsilon^2)$, respectively.~\cite{jofre2017variance} extended this scheme to allow for state-dependent noise.
+An extragradient-based variable sample-size framework was suggested by~\cite{jalilzadeh16egvssa} with a rate of $\mathcal{O}(1/K)$. ({\bf c}) {\em Smoothing techniques for nonsmooth problems.} For a subclass of deterministic nonsmooth problems, \cite{nesterov2005smooth} proved that an \redd{$\epsilon$-optimal solution} is computable in $\mathcal{O}(1/\epsilon)$ gradient steps by applying an accelerated method to a smoothed problem (primal smoothing with fixed smoothing parameter).
+Subsequently, \cite{nesterov2005excessive} considered primal-dual smoothing \jb{in deterministic regimes} (extended to composite problems by \cite{tran2018smooth}) with a diminishing smoothing parameter, leading to rates of $\mathcal O(1/K^2)$ and $\mathcal O(1/K)$ for strongly convex and convex \jb{deterministic} problems, respectively (also see \cite{boct2013double}, \cite{devolder2012double}).
+Adaptive smoothing, considered by \cite{tran2017adaptive}, was shown to have an iteration complexity of $\mathcal O(1/\epsilon)$ while Ouyang and Gray~\cite{ouyang2012stochastic} showed that smoothing-based minimization of $f+g$ where $f(x) \triangleq \mathbb E[\f(x,\omega)]$ and $g(x) \triangleq \mathbb E[\jb{\tilde g}(x,\omega)]$ leads to rates $\mathcal O(1/K)$ and $\mathcal O(1/\sqrt K)$ when $\jb{\tilde g(\cdot, \omega)}$ is nonsmooth \jb{for a.e. $\omega$} whereas $\jb{\tilde f(\cdot,\omega)}$ is either strongly convex or merely convex \jb{for a.e. $\omega$} (extended by \cite{zhong2014accelerated})\footnote{We would like to thank P. Dvurechensky for alerting us to ~\cite{tran2018smooth} and ~\cite{van2017smoothing}. }.